RyanJames1978/Welcome-to-Canada-beta-2point0/README.md

 Download and Install: It is recommend that you use the 7d2d mod launcher to play this mod, you can find the mod in the mod list under "Welcome to Canada".
 If you are unable to use the mod launcher here is a direct download of the full mod.

-Welcome to Canada 2.0 Full (mirror 1)
+Welcome to Canada 3.0 Full (mirror 1): Not Available Yet

 If you are a server admin you will need these files for your server.
 Players do not need these files.

-Welcome to Canada 2.0 Server Files (mirror 1)
+Welcome to Canada 3.0 Server Files (mirror 1): Not Available Yet

 Game Modes: